hikinthru/hikinthru.github.io/_posts/2018-05-20-understanding-data-structures-in-python.md

 title: Understanding Data Structures, Containers and Collections in Python
 ---

-When I first began programming in Python I was sometimes confused by the way different authors and online sources referred to the various ways of holding, manipulating and processing sets of data.
-Three terms that I was not completely sure always referred to the same thing kept coming up: **data structures**, **containers** and **collections**.
-I did a bit of research and finally expanded my notes out to this article.
-I do not go into any detail about the functionality of any of the specific container types in Python here (eg., `list`, `deque`, `tuple`, etc.).
+When I first began programming in Python I was sometimes confused by how different authors and online sources referred to the various ways of holding, manipulating and processing sets of data.
+Three terms that kept coming up were **data structures**, **containers** and **collections**, and I was not completely sure they were always referring to the same things, even in technical documents.

+I did a bit of research and finally expanded the notes on what I found to this article.
+This is a disambiguation of the three terms, I do not address the functionality of specific container types in Python here (eg., `list`, `deque`, `tuple`, etc.).

 ![Image alt]({{ site.baseurl }}/assets/images/card-file.jpg)

-##### Contents
+#### Contents

 - [Terms](#terms)
 - [Attributes of *All* Containers](#attributes-of-all-containers)